Spider in a dream on a silver thread at the center of a dewdrop-jeweled web

 She is enormous.
 Looming.
 In her size there is something oppressive.
 You are small — she is large.

-Your Guardian speaks through this image, through the archetype of the looming fear — the part that sees what seems all-powerful.
+Your Guardian speaks through this image: the part that sees what seems all-powerful.
 A giant spider stands for a fear that has grown to an apparently insurmountable scale.
 This may be a situation, a person, a system, a pattern of your own — something that looms over your life.

 Fear always seems larger than it actually is.
 The giant spider in your dream is most likely not something truly enormous, but something your fear has inflated to giant proportions.